Ender-ing/wre-docs/contribution/contribution.md

 - Content must be served in English, Arabic, and Hebrew.
 The contribution will not be accepted until served content is available in all languages! (*you may ask maintainers to fill in the missing languages for you when you open a pull request*)
 - Content language translations should be done by hand! **You are not allowed to use non-proofread machine-generated translations!**
-- Illustrations and design should follow the [material design guidelines](https://m3.material.io/)!
+- Illustrations and UI design should follow the [Material Design Guidelines](https://m3.material.io/)!

 > Documentation is not required to follow language-related content guidelines.
 It can be written only in English!